-Surrounded by art at Gulf Place.
-Culture and Art plays an important role for the community you will find many artist and small galleries filled with the art of local 30A artists - jewelry, pottery, photography, acrylics, and glass art, and hand printed t-shirts are just a few unique items you will find.
+Being surrounded by art at Gulf Place, Culture and the Arts play important roles in the community.
+You will find many artist and small galleries are filled with the art of local 30A artists - jewelry, pottery, photography, acrylics, and glass art, and hand printed t-shirts are just a few unique items you will find.
 The most important art at Gulf Place is not for sale.
 ART with an important conservation message-Save the turtles!
 Find time to seek out three outdoor art installations.
 “Manuelita”, “Miss Lucy”, and “Horace.”
 The turtles were gifted to Gulf Place with full intentions of making them beautiful "pieces of art".
 The artists were chosen based on their connections to Gulf Place but we also wanted a variety of techniques, design and color.

 GULF PLACE TURTLE ARTISTS

 Billie Gaffrey painted “Miss Lucy” Billie is a local artist who has lived in South Walton for twenty years.
 Art has been her passion since childhood which she turned into a profession when she opened up her first art gallery, Gaffrey Art, in 1994.
 After serving on the board of directors for Seaside Neighborhood School from 2004-2007, she joined the faculty and began teaching art.
 The award-winning artist‘s work often graces posters and t-shirts for local events.
 Her fun and whimsical artwork has long been iconic in the area and decorates the walls of many homes and businesses in the local area.